 - Navigate to thesrcof the sample project:cd array-transform/src

-- Compile the DPC++ application by enabling the debug info (-gflag) and turning off optimizations (-O0flag).
-Disabling optimization is recommended for stable and accurate debug environment: this helps to avoid confusion caused by changes to the code after compiler optimization.You can still compile the program with optimization enabled (-O2 flag), which can be helpful if you aim at GPU assembly debugging.You can compile the program in several ways.
+- Compile the application by enabling the debug info (-gflag) and turning off optimizations (-O0flag).
+Disabling optimization is recommended for a stable and accurate debug environment.
+This helps to avoid confusion caused by changes to the code after compiler optimizations.You can still compile the program with optimization enabled (-O2 flag), which can be helpful if you aim at GPU assembly debugging.You can compile the program in several ways.
 Options 1 and 2 use just-in-time (JIT) compilation, which is recommended to debug the sample.
 Option 3 uses ahead-of-time (AOT) compilation.

 - Option 1.
 You can use the CMake file to configure and build the application.
 Refer to the README of the sample for the instructions.The CMake file provided with the sample already passes the-g -O0flags.

 - Option 2.
-To compile thearray-transform.cppsample application without the CMake file, issue the following commands:dpcpp -g -O0 array-transform.cpp -o array-transformIf compilation and linking is done separately, retain the-g -O0flags at the link step.
-The link step is whendpcpptranslates these flags to be passed to the device compiler at runtime.
-Example:dpcpp -g -O0 -c array-transform.cpp dpcpp -g -O0 array-transform.o -o array-transform
+To compile thearray-transform.cppsample application without the CMake file, issue the following commands:icpx -fsycl -g -O0 array-transform.cpp -o array-transformIf compilation and linking is done separately, retain the-g -O0flags at the link step.
+The link step is whenicpxtranslates these flags to be passed to the device compiler at runtime.
+Example:icpx -fsycl -g -O0 -c array-transform.cpp icpx -fsycl -g -O0 array-transform.o -o array-transform

 - Option 3.
 You can use AOT compilation to avoid longer JIT compilation times at runtime.
 JIT compilation can take significantly longer for large kernels under the debugger.
 To use Ahead-of-Time compilation mode: